 Moreover, the Panel is of the opinion that the Respondent is not making a legitimate non-commercial or fair use of the disputed domain name.
-It appears that the Respondent has been using the disputed domain name to refer to a standard parking page with sponsored links referring directly to the Complainant and its employees.
+It appears that the Respondent has been using the disputed domain name to refer to a standard parking page with sponsored links, some of which refer directly to the Complainant.
 According to the Panel, this cannot be considered as fair use of the disputed domain name.

 The Respondent had the opportunity to demonstrate its rights or legitimate interests but did not do so.
-In the absence of a reaction by the Respondent, the prima facie case established by the Complainant has not been rebutted.
+In the absence of a Response from the Respondent, the prima facie case established by the Complainant has not been rebutted.